 If your stress incontinence is relatively minor, Dr. Lee might recommend regular injections of bulking agents to assist with your condition.
 Dr. Lee injects these materials into the area around the urethra, which improves your sphincter’s ability to close off your urethra.

 Tired of living in constant worry of embarrassment?
-The experts at South Jersey Urology Consultants in Vineland, New Jersey, can provide effective, lasting treatment.
+The experts at South Jersey Urology Consultants can provide effective, lasting treatment.
 Call to schedule your consultation or book online.